rackerlabs/technical-blog/content/blog/2020/2020-11-26-simplifying-data-lakes-with-aws-lake-formation/index.md

 Finally, after the data has been ingested and you have defined security permissions, queries run by using Amazon services, such as Amazon Athena, that use the data in the data lake tables.
-You can see an example of a user with permission to run a **SELECT** statement that analyzes the data in the tables through Amazon Athena in teh following image (left window).
+You can see an example of a user with permission to run a **SELECT** statement that analyzes the data in the tables through Amazon Athena in the following image (left window).
 Notice that a user who has not been provided access (right window) can see the tables but cannot run any queries.

 {{<img src="picture7.png" title="" alt="">}}